DevRickLin/DevRickLin.github.io/docs/index.md

-# Hello Here's rick blog
+# Hello here is Rick's blog